Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Estimands for time-to-event outcomes

 \paragraph{Treatment policy strategy}

 The treatment policy strategy addresses the problem of intercurrent events by expanding the initial treatment conditions to a treatment policy.
-This strategy is valid only if primary outcome events cannot be prevented by intercurrent events.
-Treatments under comparison are now two treatment policies, the assignment of test drug plus the occurrence of intercurrents as natural versus the assignment of placebo plus the occurrence of intercurrents as natural.
+This strategy is applicable only if intercurrent events do not hinder primary outcome events; in this study, it is confined to a semi-competing risks context.
+The treatments under comparison are now two treatment policies: $(w, R(w))$, where $w = 1$ or $0$.
+One policy $(1,R(1))$ involves administering the test drug, along with any naturally occurring intercurrents, whereas the other policy $(0,R(0))$ involves administering a placebo, along with any naturally occurring intercurrents.
+Thus, the potential outcomes are $T(1,R(1))$ and $T(0,R(0))$.
 Instead of comparing the test drug and placebo themselves, the contrast of interest is made between the two treatment policies.
 The difference in cumulative incidences under the two treatment policies is then

 representing the difference in probabilities of experiencing primary outcome events during $[0, t)$ under active treatment and placebo.